pluginsGLPI/telegrambot/README.md

 ## Contact

-You can sen us a message through [Telegram](https://telegram.me/tgbotglpi).
+You can send us a message through [Telegram](https://telegram.me/tgbotglpi).

 ## Professional Services